 - Mistake: Waiting for "Time to Heal": Time is a facilitator, not a cure.
 If the grief is "stuck" due to PGD, time alone can actually deepen the maladaptive patterns.
 Active processing is required.

-- Mistake: Relying Solely on Medication: While antidepressants can help with co-occurring depression, research shows they are often less effective for the specific symptoms of PGD (like yearning and longing) than targeted therapy.
+- Mistake: Relying Solely on Medication: While antidepressants can help with co-occurring depression, they are generally considered less effective for the specific symptoms of PGD (like yearning and longing) than targeted, grief-focused therapy.

 - Mistake: Suppressing Emotions for Others: Many people try to "be strong" for their family.
 However, suppressing authentic expression is a leading risk factor for the development of complicated grief.